UtkuOzm/UtkuOzm/README.md

 This is Utku Özmelioğlu
-Student at the Ege University Computer Engineering
+I am a computer engineering student at Ege university.